Listen to the February 2016 starry sky here, under the Jodcast.

-Left of Takurua are the stars of Tautoru or as we know them from the Northern Hemisphere, Orion’s Belt: Alnilam, Alnitak and Mintaka.
-Mintaka is located precisely on the celestial equator, which is the projection of Earth’s equator in the sky.
-This means that it rises perfectly due East and sets perfectly due West, a great companion for celestial navigation.
+Left of Takurua are the stars of Tautoru or, as we know them from the Northern Hemisphere, Orion’s Belt: Alnilam, Alnitak and Mintaka.
+Mintaka is precisely located on the celestial equator, which is the projection of Earth’s equator in the sky.
+This means Mintaka rises perfectly due East and sets perfectly due West, being a great companion for celestial navigation.

 What is a constellation? – reloaded

-Many years have passed since then but Rigel has kept the name of Beta, even though is now officially the brightest star in Orion and sometimes historical conventions or events are more important in the grand scheme of things.
-However, for me is important to understand why we stick to them even when they don’t make too much sense.
+Many years have passed since then but Rigel has kept the name of Beta, even though is now officially the brightest star in Orion.
+Sometimes, historical conventions or events are more important in the grand scheme of things.
+However, for me is very important to understand why we stick to them even when they don’t make too much sense.

-In stellar navigation, Rigel is also a very important star.
+In stellar navigation, Rigel is also a significant star.
 Old records name it marinus aster, Latin for maritime star.
 No surprises why that was, since Rigel is bright, easily located and equatorial, which means it near the celestial equator, the projection of our own Equator in the sky and this means it is visible all around the world’s oceans.
-It’s declination (the celestial equivalent of latitude) is minus 8 degrees (that would be like saying 8 degrees latitude south) so it cannot be seen from latitudes North of 82 degrees, that is about 8 degrees from the North Pole.
-Splendor and honours were attributed to the lot of those born under Rigel according to the ancients.
+Its declination (the celestial equivalent of latitude) is minus 8 degrees (that would be like saying 8 degrees latitude south) so it cannot be seen from latitudes North of 82 degrees, that is about 8 degrees from the North Pole.
+Splendour and honours were attributed to the lot born under Rigel, according to the ancients.

-Opposite Rigel on the other side of Orion’s belt, more precisely below it, as seen from Wellington New Zealand, Pūtārā/ Betelgeuse, a shining red giant, or more precisely a supergiant, is the ninth brightest star in the sky.
-Betelgeuse is the second brightest star in Orion, and its located at about 600 light years away from us.
-Betelgeuse is a mistranslation of the arabic name which I will not even try to pronounce but it means the armpit of the Central One or, according to some other people Orion’s hand.
-It is part of the famous winter triangle of the Northern Hemisphere and for the ancients Betelgeuse brought fortune, martial honours, wealth and other kingly attributes.
+Opposite Rigel, on the other side of Orion’s belt (more precisely below it, as seen from Wellington New Zealand), Pūtārā/ Betelgeuse, a shining red giant, or more precisely a supergiant, is the ninth brightest star in the sky.
+Betelgeuse is the second brightest star in Orion, floating in space about 600 light years away from us.
+Betelgeuse is a mistranslation of an unpronounceable (for me) Arabic name, meaning the armpit of the Central One or, according to some other people, Orion’s hand.
+It is also part of the famous winter triangle of the Northern Hemisphere.
+For the ancients, being born under Betelgeuse brought fortune, martial honours, wealth and other kingly attributes.

 Betelgeuse is visible to virtually every inhabited region of the globe, except for a few research stations in Antarctica at latitudes south of 82 degrees, that is within around 8 degrees from the South Pole.
 That is because the declination of Betelgeuse in the sky is almost 8 degrees.
 If Betelgeuse would be a city on Earth it would be located at 8 degrees latitude North.
 Both “cities” of Betelgeuse and Rigel would share the same meridian, which in the sky is called Right Ascension.